A mother and a teenage boy sitting at a table negotiating

 As a psychotherapist, my role is to guide and support you through this process.
 If you or someone you know is struggling with the topics discussed in this blog, please reach out.
 Together, we can navigate this challenging journey and find a path to renewal.

-Please contact me at 512-815-2828 for a complimentary 20-minute phone consultation if you and your partner are experiencing any of the issues mentioned in this blog or need additional support.
+Please contact me at 512-815-2828 for a complimentary 20-minute phone consultation if you and your teenager are experiencing any of the issues mentioned in this blog or need additional support.

 For more information about my practice, click on this link: Parenting &Family Therapy Counseling Service in Westlake Hills, Austin TX (lifeatbestcounseling.com)